Leslie Morgenstein: Early life and education

-Morgenstein graduated from Sarah Lawrence College with a degree in Writing and Photography.
+Morgenstein is Jewish.
+He graduated from Sarah Lawrence College with a degree in Writing and Photography.
 He also has an MBA in Finance from New York University Stern School of Business and completed his master's work in English and Creative Writing at City College of New York.

 Career

 Morgenstein produces or executive produces Alloy Entertainment's television series and feature films.
-He has produced more than twenty series, including current series You, Gossip Girl, and Pretty Little Liars: Original Sin.
+He has produced more than twenty series, including current series You, Gossip Girl, and Legacies.

 In features, Morgenstein's credits include The Sisterhood of the Traveling Pants I & II, Work It, Everything, Everything, Good Girls Get High, and The Sun Is Also a Star.
 Morgenstein most recently produced the Netflix film Purple Hearts, based on the Alloy Entertainment novel of the same name.
 Purple Hearts stars Sofia Carson and Nicholas Galitzine, and is the 8th most popular film on Netflix of all time.
 It was the first film of 2022 on the platform to break 100 million hours viewed in a single week.

 Via Alloy's publishing division, Morgenstein oversees the creation and production of approximately twenty titles a year.
 The company has had more than eighty New York Times Best Sellers including Everything, Everything, American Royals, The Sisterhood of the Traveling Pants, and Frankly in Love.